• Skip to primary navigation

 Acknowledgements:

-Modules incorporate contributions from and conversations with a range of experts, and we would like to thank the following contributors to this project: Chris Begley, Laura Heath-Stout, Carla Klehm, Mason Shrader, Martha Small, and Davina Two-Bears
+Modules incorporate contributions from and conversations with a range of experts, and we would like to thank the following contributors to this project: Chris Begley, Laura Heath-Stout, Carla Klehm, Jennifer Mack, Laura Ng, Mason Shrader, Martha Small, Davina Two-Bears, The American Indians in Texas at the Spanish Colonial Missions, Rudy De La Cruz, Tom Killian, Ray Hernandez, Ramon Vasquez, and Christopher De Leon.

-Inspiration for this project comes from (Quave et al. 2021).
+This project was inspired by Centering the Margins: Knowledge Production in the Introductory Archaeology Course, a 2021 article by Kylie E. Quave, Shannon M. Fie, AmySue Qing Qing Greiff, and Drew Alis Agnew.
 We would like to thank Dr. Stephanie Fabritius and the staff of the Associated Colleges of the South, as well as Dr. Kathe Andrews, Director of Research at Centre College, for her help administering grant funds.